 The Toronto resident organized Larawan (English translation: photograph), an exhibit featuring images of inspiring Canadian Filipinos.
-It’s a project of the Philippine Advancement Through Arts and Culture (PATAC), an organization of which Corpuz was founding president.
+It’s a project of the Philippine Advancement Through Arts and Culture (PATAC), an organization of which Corpuz was the founding president.

 Corpuz also chaired a community get-together for the Philippine Independence Day Council (PIDC).
 The event was to celebrate Filipino heritage.